Shaileshsaravanan/axon/journal.md

 - [cable vertical clip](https://a360.co/4e1TbZw)
 ![cable vertical clip](images/journal/june-12/cable_vertical_clip.png)

 oh and restructured the folder structure of the project to make it easier to navigate and find parts.
-I need to export step files too, will prolly do it tmr.
+I need to export step files too, will prolly do it tmrw.

 **Total time spent: 3-4ish hours**